-We’re in the middle of National Work Life Week which presents employers and employees with a fantastic opportunity to focus on well-being at work and work life balance.
+We’re in the middle of the National Work Life Week which presents employers and employees with a fantastic opportunity to focus on well-being at work and work life balance.
 It is particularly important in today’s world, as it is reported that “the line between people’s work and domestic responsibilities is increasingly blurred: many find it impossible to leave their personal issues at the office or factory door, and vice versa”.
 But in order to build a powerful framework to promote good mental health, organisations and individuals need to understand the repercussions of poor mental health and the importance of improving current schemes.

 POOR MENTAL HEALTH: THE FACTS